-Make sure that the “CPU” tab is selected from the systems shown on the left hand side.
+Ensure the “CPU” tab is selected from the systems shown on the left-hand side.

-The threads on the processor are also known as “Logical Processors”.
-Therefore, check out the amount of logical processor the Task Manager shows.
+The threads on the processor are also known as “Logical Processors.”
+Therefore, check out the number of logical processors the Task Manager shows.

-Note, do not get confused by the field marked as “Threads” (which in this case is 3759).
-This basically shows the amount of program threads or codes running at the moment.
-It has nothing to do with the amount of threads on your CPU has!
+Note, do not get confused by the field marked as “Threads” (which, in this case, is 3759).
+This shows the number of program threads or codes running at the moment.
+It has nothing to do with the number of lines on your CPU!

 Also Read: Is a Dual Core Processor Good for Gaming?